codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/build-status.md

 Click on it and you will get a new dialog where you can select

- * The branch that will be used for monitoring
  * The graphical style of the badge (two styles are offered)
  * The syntax for the badge